pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"simplifiable-if-statement"+OR+"R1703")

 ### [R1704](#R1704) (redefined-argument-from-local)<a name="R1704"></a>
-Redefining argument with the local name %r
+Redefining argument with the local name %r.

 Used when a local name is redefining an argument, which might suggest a potential error.
 This is taken in account only for a handful of name binding operations, such as for iteration, with statement assignment and exception handler assignment.

 **:x: Incorrect code**